On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Introduction

 \subsection{Related work}

+Temporal graphs (also known as edge-scheduled networks~\cite{Berman1996}, dynamic graphs~\cite{Harary1997}, temporal networks~\cite{Kempe2002Connectivity}, evolving graphs~\cite{BhadraF03}, time-stamped graphs~\cite{Cheng2003}, time-varying graphs~\cite{Casteigts2012}, link streams~\cite{Latapy2018}, or point-availability time-dependent networks~\cite{Brunelli2021}) have received increasing attention over the last two decades~\cite{Holme2012,Holme2013,Masuda2016,Michail2016} as they have applications in a wide variety of contexts, ranging from phone calls to contact tracing, from cattle exchanges to messaging, from communication traffic to public transport systems.
+They also have been repeatedly used in order to study classical notions from the field of graph theory (such as degree, path, connectivity, clique, and so on) in a more realistic framework, in which the topology of the graph changes over time.

+Optimisation of timetables in a transit network has been studied as an operation research problem (see \cite{CacchianiT2012} for a survey) at a fine-grained level of modeling, taking into account sharing of route segments or tracks, and mixing various objectives such as operation costs or overall user waiting time when the traffic demand is known.
+We have a higher-level approach that aims at grasping the connectivity of the network.

-Problems similar to the one considered in this paper have already been analysed~\cite{Kempe2002Connectivity,MertziosMCS2013,Coro2019,Enright2019,Mertzios2019,Molter2021,Mertzios2021}.
+Problems similar to the one considered in this paper have already been analysed~\cite{Coro2019,Enright2019,Kempe2002Connectivity,MertziosMCS2013,Mertzios2019,Mertzios2021,Molter2021}.
 For instance, in~\cite{Enright2019} the authors consider the problem of deleting edges from a given temporal graph in order to reduce its reachability, motivated by the context of epidemiology.
-Later on, the temporal dimension of a temporal network has suggested the following quite natural network modification: given a graph, assign the appearing time of its edges in order to minimise the reachability of the resulting temporal graph.
-This problem has been proved NP-complete in~\cite{Enright2021} (the authors pose as an open problem the existence of a constant-factor approximation algorithm).
-Another closely related work~\cite{DeligkasP2020} studies the problem of minimising the average reachability (as well as other similar objectives which could be interesting goals in the context of transport networks) in a temporal graph by delaying some edges.
+Later on, the problem of assigning appearance times of to the edges of a graph in order to minimise the reachability of the resulting temporal graph is studied in~\cite{Enright2021} as already mentioned.
+Another closely related work~\cite{DeligkasP2020} studies the problem of minimising the average reachability (as well as other similar objectives which could be interesting goals in the context of transport networks also) in a temporal graph by delaying some edges.
 Various NP-hardness results as well as a polynomial-time algorithm are given, depending on the type of delay operations that are permitted.
 The authors leave as open the complexity of maximising reachability which is similar to our goal.